security-kouza/cont-pay/README.md

 If you have installed them on your own and have any problems compiling our tool, you can try to get a version of the libraries close to this date.

-We have verified our tool using verion 9.3.0 of gcc and g++, running on Ubuntu 20.04.
+We have verified our tool using version 9.3.0 of gcc and g++, running on Ubuntu 20.04.

 ## What is this tool for?